-The Healthcare system is one of the most affected industries which are at a greater risk of data breaching through cyber intrusions resulting in the breach of confidential information.
-The rise of data breaches in the healthcare industry has aroused numerous concerns regards the security of patient information stored in electronic health records (EHRs).
-Electronic documentation and storage of confidential health information has triggered massive cyber-attacks and inadvertently loses of data.
-Increased data demand particularly in black markets has increased the vulnerability of private health information to both external and internal intruders.
-Due to this security concern, it is important for healthcare institutions to implement proper security measures that will guarantee the security to patients’ sensitive information (Liu, Musen & Chou, 2015).
+The healthcare system is one of the industries most affected by this, and it is at a greater risk of data breach through cyber intrusions, resulting in the breach of confidential information.
+The rise of data breaches in the healthcare industry has aroused numerous concerns regarding the security of patient information stored in electronic health records (EHRs).
+Electronic documentation and storage of confidential health information have triggered massive cyber-attacks and, inadvertently, loss of data.
+Increased data demand, particularly in black markets, has increased the vulnerability of private health information to both external and internal intruders.
+Due to this security concern, it is important for healthcare institutions to implement proper security measures that will guarantee the security of patients’ sensitive information (Liu, Musen & Chou, 2015).

 Significance of Data Breaches